benfrankel/sdmx_explorer/README.md

 You can select another `COUNTRY` code to add it to the key, or select the same code again to remove it from the key.
 You can also enter `*` to clear any selected codes and return to matching anything.

-Once you're satisfied with the key, enter `save` to save the query you've constructed to `queries.txt`:
+Once you're satisfied with the key, enter `save` to bookmark the query you've constructed to `bookmarks.txt`:

 ```
 Commands: help, quit, list, info, back, save